Ketho/vscode-wow-api/README.md

 ![](https://github.com/Ketho/vscode-wow-api/raw/master/img/readme/globalstring.gif)

 ### AddOn namespace
-LuaLS doesn't know about the [AddOn namespace](https://warcraft.wiki.gg/wiki/Using_the_AddOn_namespace), so this needs to be annotated with [@class](https://luals.github.io/wiki/annotations/#class) in each file.
-This way the language server knows about the shared table and also allows you to mutate it, which would not be possible with a single `@class` and then `@type` in other files.
+The [AddOn namespace](https://warcraft.wiki.gg/wiki/Using_the_AddOn_namespace) needs to be annotated with @class in each file.
+This way the language server knows about the shared table and also allows you to mutate it.

 - `file1.lua`
 ```lua